haoyuwangmath/haoyuwang.math.github.io/_pages/about.md

-I am a third-year PhD student in mathematics at Yale, fortuantely advised by [Prof. Yihong Wu](http://www.stat.yale.edu/~yw562/).
+I am a third-year PhD student in mathematics at Yale University, fortuantely advised by [Prof. Yihong Wu](http://www.stat.yale.edu/~yw562/).
 Prior to Yale, I was at the Courant Institute of Mathematical Sciences and mentored by [Prof. Paul Bourgade](https://cims.nyu.edu/~bourgade/).

 Email: haoyu [dot] wang [at] yale [dot] edu